Terpene Tuesday: Myrcene

-Beyond cannabis, myrcene is prevalent in hops and is behind the peppery, spicy, balsam fragrance in beer.
+Beyond cannabis, myrcene is prevalent in hops and heavily contributes to the peppery, spicy, balsam fragrance in beer.
 It’s also found in lemongrass, a versatile plant which has been used in traditional folk medicine for centuries.
 Myrcene’s primary commercial use is as an intermediary in cosmetics and fragrances.

 On average, myrcene represents over 20% of the terpene profile in modern cannabis strains.
 Myrcene is also the most likely cannabis terpene to be dominant in flower.
 A strain’s “dominant” terpene is simply the terpene present at the highest level.

-Strain names commonly classified as indica, sativa, or hybrid can be found with high levels of myrcene, including popular sativa-dominant hybrids like Tangie and Blue Dream.
+Strain names commonly classified as indica, sativa, or hybrid can be found with high levels of myrcene.
 In addition to its prevalence in strains across the sativa-indica spectrum, you’ll also notice myrcene is common in both THC and CBD strains alike.

 - OG Kush

 - Grape Ape

 Like other terpenes, such as bisabolol, myrcene is believed to potentially have anti-inflammatory effects, as well as anti-tumor properties, sedative effects, and other health benefits.